yleeyilin/tp/docs/UserGuide.md

 ### Adding a note : `note`

-Adds a note to a specified person from the Pooch Planner.
+Adds a note to a specified person from the Pooch Planner so that you can keep track of any details regarding the contact.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/note-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">